 LAWMA recognize last year (2018) only collected 27% of the total waste generated.
 This means 63% remain on the streets are eliminated by contaminating or uncontrolled techniques such as street burning or remain in the public spaces such as ditches accumulating and creating dangerous surroundings for health and the environment.
 For these reasons is not a surprise that in 1977, at the International Festival of Arts and Culture (FESTAC 77), Lagos was cataloged as “The Dirtiest Capital in the World“.

-We work for a world to be inherited
+Build a world to be inherited

 “When you understand that your body returns to the fields, the soul of your lungs to the air and your blood to the rivers, you will realize that you belong to the earth and not that the earth belongs to you”